 Here are some symptoms of worn brakes:

-Typically just the brake pads and rotors are replaced when we do a brake job.
-Living in the mild climate of Victoria means that callipers enjoy a very long life and will greatly outlast the pads and rotors so we do not automatically replace them.
+Notes on a typical repair: Typically just the brake pads and rotors are replaced when we do a brake job.
+If you live in a mild climate, your callipers will enjoy a very long life and will greatly outlast the pads and rotors so they won’t automatically be replaced.
 Hoses outlast the pads and rotors as well, so we do a visual inspection to check for external cracks and only replace them when there is cause for concern over potential brake fluid leakage.